 DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

-Flattening Data: Simplifying Complex Structures
+Flattening Data: Techniques for Simplifying Complex Structures

-Flattening Data: Simplifying Complex Structures
+Flattening Data: Techniques for Simplifying Complex Structures

 Flattening data

 Flattening is the process of converting a hierarchical or multidimensional data structure into a flat, tabular format.
 It means turning nested or hierarchical relationships into one level, so the data is simpler to handle and study.
-Flattening is useful when working with JSON, XML, or other structured data that has nested elements or relationships.”
+Flattening is useful when working with JSON, XML, or other structured data that has nested elements or relationships.

 Flattening Hierarchical Data